 Any other sustainable investments must also not significantly harm any environmental or social objectives.

 Does this financial product consider principal adverse impacts on sustainability factors?

-Yes, the Principal Adverse Impacts (PAIs) considered by the Fund are:
+Yes, the Fund considers the Principal Adverse Impacts (PAIs) listed below:

 - Violation of UNGC principles and OECD guidelines - Share of investment involved in controversial weapons